martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Enter the Login name.
 This will be admin on a new installation.

 ### Current password
 Enter the current password in the first text box.
-This will be opendoor on a new installation.
+This will be admin on a new installation.

 ### New password
 Enter your new password into the the boxes labeled New password.